 - A. Conduit couplings and fittings shall be constructed of polyvinyl chloride rigid plastic formed to fit the outside diameter of the conduit, to be used in conjunction with a heavy bodied solvent cement. - B. ASTM D2564 Specifications for Solvent Cements for Polyvinyl Chloride Plastic Pipe and Fittings.

 2.3 POLES AND LUMINAIRES

-A. Contractor shall furnish and install all lamp poles and luminaires as indicated and as specified on the drawings.
+A. Contractor shall furnish and install all lamp poles and luminaires by Musco Lighting or approved equal, as indicated and as specified on the drawings.

 2.4 ELECTRIC SERVICE CABINET